EventSaucePHP/MessageStorage/README.md

-# EventSauce Message Storage MonoRepo
+# EventSauce Message Storage Monorepo

 This repository contains multiple packages that all implement a part of EventSauce's storage related interfaces.